 - 2 cups all purpose flour

-- ¾ cup cocoa powder (plus approx 2 tbsp for dusting the cake pan)
+- ¾ cup cocoa powder (plus approx 2 tablespoon for dusting the cake pan)

-- 2 tbsp instant coffee (alternatively, skip the coffee and the 1 ½ cups water in the ingredients list and brew 1 ½ cups strong coffee)
+- 2 tablespoon instant coffee (alternatively, skip the coffee and the 1 ½ cups water in the ingredients list and brew 1 ½ cups strong coffee)

 - 1½ cups water

 - ¾ cup maple syrup (can just use more sugar)